shadelx/zafiro-app/README.md

-# this is a simple repo for zafiro app
+# this is a simple repo for zafiro web app and appi

 useful commands